alan1ads/daily-question-bot/README.md

    - **Build Command**: `npm install`
    - **Start Command**: `npm start`
    - **Environment Variables**: Add all your environment variables from your .env file
+   - **Important**: Make sure the `PORT` environment variable is set (Render sets this automatically)
 5. Deploy your service

+The application includes an Express web server that listens on the specified port, which is required for Render.com web services.
+It provides simple endpoints:
+- `/` - Returns a simple status message
+- `/health` - Health check endpoint for monitoring

 You can also use the included `render.yaml` file for Blueprint deployments:
 ```